Azure/communication-ui-library/samples/StaticHtmlComposites/README.md

 ### Set your connection string

-Replace the `ResourceConnectionString` in the `samples/Server/appsettings.json` file with the connection string
+Replace the `ResourceConnectionString` in the `samples/Server/appsettings.json` file with the connection string from your Azure Communication Services resource, which is listed in the Azure Portal under *Keys*.

 ### Launch the servers
 ```